 The key to keeping an entryway clutter-free is ensuring nothing gets left behind.
 If it's too tempting to drop your coat and shoes near a bench or console, relegate everything to a special closet or hidden storage to ensure a seamless, clean design, as seen here.

 Nothing is more frustrating than setting your sights on a style and not being able to source storage or organizational solutions that match.
 It's worth spending extra effort in finding items that fit stylistically—just take a peek at that bench and hat rack.

 If you find it next to impossible, DIY is a brilliant place to turn.

 Separate Your Space

 The tiniest of entryways can still be beacons of exceptional design.
 Just take this kitchen-meets-entry for a perfect textbook example.
-Although it's a tight squeeze, the areas are clearly different and separated, but meld together beautifully thanks to a visually stunning organized layout.
+Although it's a tight squeeze, the areas are clearly different and separated but meld together beautifully thanks to a visually stunning, organized layout.

 Start the Cozy Vibes Early

 Storage that doubles as décor is a must in an entryway.
-When you have nothing to tuck away, those baskets and shelves can be welcome space for slippers, blankets, or sweaters—all cozy things guests will ultimately appreciate borrowing when stopping over for a visit.
+When you have nothing to tuck away, those baskets and shelves can be welcome spaces for slippers, blankets, or sweaters—all cozy things guests will ultimately appreciate borrowing when stopping over for a visit.

 Don't Be Shy About Cabinets and Drawers